telerik/xamarin-forms-docs/controls/treeview/treeview-overview.md

 * **Expand/Collapse API**: **RadTreeView** introduces several methods which can be used to programmatically control the state of its items.

 * **Commands Support**: RadTreeView strictly follows the MVVM best practices and provides an intuitive and easy-to-use set of APIs that allow different aspects of the RadTreeView control’s behavior to be handled and/or completely overridden.
-RadTreeView exposes a Commands collection that allows you to register custom commands with each control’s instance through the RadTreeView's **Commands** property.
+RadTreeView exposes a Commands collection that allows you to register custom commands with each control’s instance.

 * **CheckBox Support**: Telerik RadTreeView provides check boxes buttons displayed next to each item.
 The RadTreeView allows the user to check/uncheck the nodes and to perform various tasks with the collection of checked nodes.
 The Tri-State CheckBox mode of RadTreeView allows for RadTreeViewItems' CheckBoxes to have an additional, third state - Indeterminate.